Sudan Tribune: Plural news and views on Sudan

 China, according to the United Nations, has more than 2,600 peacekeepers serving around the world with most of them serving military engineers and logistics staff, police and medical personnel.

-At least 18 Chinese have reportedly died on peacekeeping missions, with half of the number within the African continent, from disease, traffic accidents, extreme weather as well due to armed attacks.
+At least 18 Chinese have reportedly died on peacekeeping missions, with half of them in Africa, from disease, traffic accidents, extreme weather and due to armed attacks.

 (ST)